ollieh-m/CV/README.md

 I’m used to working in teams, and I love it – learning from each other, supporting each other, and achieving more than you could even imagine achieving on your own.

 At Makers Academy, I learnt to collaborate on code.
--	All coding Monday to Friday was pair-programming
+-	all coding Monday to Friday was pair-programming
--	Daily standups, weekly retros and regular code reviews
+-	daily standups, weekly retros and regular code reviews
--	On three projects, we worked in small teams using a fully agile development process
+-	on three projects, we worked in small teams using a fully agile development process

 ##Education